SACHSTech/careers-in-computer-science-CherylL23/README.md

 * Create solutions and fixes the program
 * Discuss with clients and propose solutions with other developers

+**Required education:**
+You need a bachelor's degree related to computer science or software development

 **Technical and non technical skills:**